zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

 * Bringup

 ### Stability over time
-* Fly on a tether?
+* Fly on a tether or with strap down